Meet the team

 SEERIH Senior Professional Development Champion (Engineering): Jon is a primary school teacher and Computing Leader at Crumpsall Lane Primary School as well as a visiting academic at The University of Manchester where he champions engineering for SEERIH and runs the Computing Primary PGCE.

 SEERIH Administration Assistant and Campaign Administrator for the Great Science Share for Schools; Kate joined the team in 2020 with a background in primary school and higher education administration.

-SEERIH Business Coordinator: Steph is a qualified primary school teacher and Forest School Leader, with a background in environmental education, project and marketing management.
+SEERIH Business Officer: Steph is a qualified primary school teacher and Forest School Leader, with a background in environmental education, project and marketing management.
 In addition to supporting the work of SEERIH, Steph is the campaign manager for the Great Science Share for Schools.

 SEERIH Campaigns Coordinator: Amanda is a Chartered Science teacher and has had an extensive teaching career, firstly in secondary education as a physics advanced skills teacher and later in primary education as an assistant headteacher and primary science specialist teacher.
 Amanda is engaged in a variety of science education consultancy roles including the School Culture Lead for The Ogden Trust.

 Senior Professional Development Champion (Science): Bryony is an experienced primary teacher who now acts as a coach and consultant to support in-service primary science teachers across Great Manchester, Yorkshire and the Humber.
 She is a successful author with a specialism in publications related to enquiry-based learning, teacher professional learning and leadership.